acrois/jfrog-cli-dev/README.md

 ## Bonus: Personal Forks for Upstream Contribution

-1. Fork this repository (perhaps as "jf-cli-dev" or similar), the jfrog/jfrog-cli, & jfrog/jfrog-cli-core to your GitHub account.
+1. Fork this repository (perhaps as `jfrog-cli-dev` or similar), the [jfrog/jfrog-cli](https://github.com/jfrog/jfrog-cli/), & [jfrog/jfrog-cli-core](https://github.com/jfrog/jfrog-cli-core/) to your GitHub account.
 2. Add a remote to your local repository and push everything to your fork.
 3. Update the submodules in this repository to point to your fork's remote.